empyreaninc/kamran-task/readme.md

 Open the folder in your preferred IDE.

-## Make sure you have Cypress installed globally.
+## Make sure you have Cypress & Mocha installed.
 If not, you can install it with:

 npm install -g cypress

 npm install -g mocha
 ## Run Tests using